Do you need to change your Facebook marketing strategy?

 While we use a few social accounts to promote Just Publishing Advice, organic search traffic from Google, Bing and Yahoo delivers over 80% of our site traffic.
 We have never used, nor needed to use advertising on Facebook.

 But our sister site, Whizbuzz Books is heavily reliant on social media for book promotion.
-When we noticed the first signs of a dropoff in Facebook activity, we were, by chance, in a vry fortunate position.
+When we noticed the first signs of a dropoff in Facebook activity, we were, by chance, in a very fortunate position.

 Over the preceding 12 months, we had spread our social media activity across more platforms.